severell/severell-docs/src/main/resources/content/docs/middleware.md

 }
 ```

-As you can see the `Session` field will get resolved and you can use it within your middleware.
+As you can see the `Session` parameter will get resolved and you can use it within your middleware.